Global Cell Surface Marker Detection Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 North America

-North America dominates the global cell surface marker detection market, capturing around 40–45% share.
+North America dominates the cell surface marker detection market, capturing around 40–45% share.
 The region benefits from cutting-edge biomedical infrastructure, extensive use of flow cytometry and hematology analyzers, and a strong presence of top biotech and pharmaceutical companies.
 The growing demand for precision diagnostics, particularly in oncology and immune profiling, continues to drive market expansion.

 Europe